Greenstone52/eatndrinkapp/README.md

 MANAGERS can do these
 - seeing top n customers which they orders something most.
-- seeing the all the owners of the restaurants
+- seeing the all the owners of the restaurants.

 ADMINS can do these
 - seeing top 5 owners which they have the most income.

+Also, all the users can do these properties
+- seeing the all the products of the restaurants.
+- seeing the information about the restaurants.
+- seeing the all the reviews about the restaurants.

 The software technologies used here
 - Java SE 20